|

 into Colossus Mark II.

-As the Mark II version contains over 1000 more valves than the
+As the Mark II version contains about 1000 valves more than the

 keep Tony and his team busy for the next couple of years.